AndreasChristensen89/janken-bossu/README.md

 ## Credits:
 ### Pictures
-Images were compressed using the webpage https://tinypng.com/ All characters, hands, and backgrounds were drawn by myself in Adobe Illustrator.
+Images were compressed using the webpage https://tinypng.com/ Afterwards they were converted to webp using https://cloudconvert.com/png-to-webp All characters, hands, and backgrounds were drawn by myself in Adobe Illustrator.

 ### Navigation